 Peter has been President of the Victorian Farmers Federation, a Board Member of the National Farmers Federation and Director of SPC Limited – just to name a few of his leadership roles.

-Peter was the Minister for Agriculture and the Minister for Water under the former Coalition Government and is now Shadow Minister for Water, Shadow Minister for Agriculture and Shadow Minister for Regional Development.
+Peter was the Minister for Agriculture and the Minister for Water under the former Coalition Government and is now Shadow Minister for Regional Victoria and Decentralisation and Shadow Minister for Agriculture.